JValtteri/seec-email/README.md

 - [ ] Better support for use as a library or command line utility
 - [ ] Ability to download messages to disk
 - [ ] Ability to send and receive attachments
+- [ ] Ability scroll the inbox
+- [ ] Ability to search messages

+#### Known issues

+1. All messages in inbox are marked as 'read', when inbox is viewed
+2. Lacking more advanced optimizations, the maximum supported number of messages in inbox is 100.
+Older messages are not loaded.

 ### Encryption